ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Guru Gobind Singh

-The Sikhs hold an important place in the history of India.
-Guru Nanak Dev founded Sikhism in the fifteen century and he was followed by nine Gurus (enlightened teachers or prophets).
+Sikhs hold an important place in the history of India.
+Guru Nanak Dev founded Sikhism in the fifteenth century and he was followed by nine Gurus (enlightened teachers or prophets).
 Guru Angad developed the Gurumukhi script.
 Guru Ram Das laid the foundation for the city of Amritsar.
-Guru Arjan Dev compiled the Adi Granth, the sacred texts-songs of the Sikhs (a.k.a.
-Siri Guru Granth Sahib).
-But it was Guru Gobind Singh who gave Sikhs a renewed sense of chardikala, and Sikh Dharma its resurgent vigor and mass following in the 17th century.
+Guru Arjan Dev compiled the Adi Granth, aka Siri Guru Granth Sahib, the sacred texts-songs of the Sikhs.
+But it was Guru Gobind Singh who gave Sikhs a renewed sense of chardee kala, and Sikh Dharma its resurgent vigor and mass following in the 17th century.
 The main principle of Sikhism is that there is but one God, and all people are servants of God.
 The people who are bound together in this holy brother-sisterhood are known as Khalsa.
 Guru Gobind Singh declared that he was the last of the earthly Gurus, and he commanded his followers to revere only the Guru-Word as Guru after his death.

 Guru Gobind Singh, the tenth Guru of the Sikhs, was born in 1666 in Patna Sahib, Bihar, India as Gobind Rai, to Mata Gujari and Guru Teg Bahadur.
 His birthday Gurpurb has traditionally been celebrated on January 5th each year.
 He lived much of his amazing life in Anandpur Sahib, Punjab, following in his father's footsteps in succession on the divine throne at the age of 9 after his father's martyrdom in 1675.